AventusDAO/avn-gateway-api/README.md

 ```

 #### proxyTokenTransfer
-Transfers the specified amount of an ERC20 or ERC777 token, from the sender account to the destination account, using a relayer account
+Transfers the specified amount of an ERC20 or ERC777 token, from the sender account to the destination account

 **REQUEST**\
 `POST https://AVN-API-URL/send`